The Impact of Racial Microaggressions Workshops

 Racial microaggressions are the everyday slights, insults, putdowns, invalidations, and offensive behaviors that Black, Indigenous, and Other People of Color (BIPOC) experience in daily interactions with generally well-intentioned White Americans who may be unaware that they

 have engaged in racially demeaning ways toward target groups (Sue et al., 2007).
-Please join us for a two-part workshop series examining the impact of racial microaggressions on BIPOC students and instructors.
 These workshops are designed for faculty to effectively recognize and respond to microaggressions in the classroom and other interaction contexts in higher education settings.

 Part 1: The Impact of Racial Microagressions on BIPOC Students